 In the UK, the government offers a grant of up to £350 for anyone having an electric car charging port installed in their home.
 As a result, the typical cost to the homeowner of having a charging point installed is around £500.
 This includes the charging point itself, a cable running from the charging point to your electricity supply, as well as other accessories and the cost of labour.

 However, if ground works or a cable longer than around 10m are required, this cost may be higher.
 There are numerous companies who can do this work for you, and we’d encourage you to shop around when obtaining quotes to get the best deal.
 Standards body the EVCC have shared their handy list of questions you should an installer before getting a home charger.

 What happens if I don’t have a garage or driveway?

-There is always the possibility of lobbying your local council to install charging points in your street.
-Many areas are looking into electric car charging points that use the electricity supply in the same way your lamppost does, allowing for electric car charging points to be installed on the street.
+There is funding available to your local council to install charging points in your street.
+Various trials are underway looking into electric car charging points that use the electricity supply in your street for lampposts, allowing for electric car charging points to be installed on the street.

 How do you charge an electric car away from home?